Ekultek/Dagon/README.md

 `python dagon.py -v <HASH>` This will try to verify the algorithm used to create the hash

+`python dagon.py -V <FILE-PATH>` This will attempt to verify each hash in a file, one per line

 # Installation

 Dagon requires python version `2.7.x` to run successfully.